gulywwx/CKA-Study/02-workloads-and-scheduling.md

 </details>

-# Exercise 5 - Using DaemonSets in Kubernetes
+# Exercise 5 - Using DaemonSets
 1. Create a DaemonSet Specification YAML File
 2. Create the DaemonSet in the Cluster